petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics.md

       "totalItemsCount" : 2
    }
    ```

+   If the `executeStatus` is `COMPLETED`, you can proceed to the next step.
+If not, execute the command again to ensure the task has finished execution.

 1. Verify the imported data by opening the *Global Menu* (![Applications Menu icon](../../images/icon-applications-menu.png)), and navigating to *Control Panel* &rarr; *Accounts*.
 See that two new Accounts have been added.